Maxrainyx/Maxrainyx/README.md

 👋 Hi, I’m @Maxrainyx
 🌱 I’m currently learning Python at SkiiFactory, INTPY.
-Gonna be a developer 😎 You can reach me using e-mail: maxrainy@gmail.com, telegram: @maxrainy or lenkedin: linkedin.com/in/maxrainy/
+Gonna be a developer 😎 You can reach me using e-mail: maxrainy@gmail.com, telegram: @maxrainy or LinkedIn: linkedin.com/in/maxrainy/

 <!---
 Maxrainyx/Maxrainyx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.